 My boyfriend and I live in a house with two cats, so we know how much pet fur can collect over the course of only a week.
-I am also one of those people who always have a tissue on hand due to my year round bout with allergies.
+I am also one of those people who always have a tissue on hand due to my year-round bout with allergies.
 We are so self-conscious about making our home comfortable for guests and ourselves, and even guests who may be allergic to cats.
-We have had many guest come and say they did not even know we had a cat in the house let alone two due to the lack of cat fur and other allergens.
+We have had many guests come and say they did not even know we had a cat in the house let alone two due to the lack of cat fur and other allergens.
 I attribute this to good old fashion dusting around the house and keeping even the dirt that is out of sight at bay.
 Here I want to share my tips on keeping your house allergy-free at home even if you are a pet owner.

 Before you start your allergy-free routine

 My favorite time to dust is on a warmer day where I can open the windows and let some of the dust you kick up go right out the window.
 If this is not an option for you, just be prepared to have some allergens in the air during the day while you are getting your cleaning done.
 You also want to be sure you have the right tools for the job.
 When I work to make my house allergy-free I use:

 Another thing to keep in mind is that dust falls from the top to the bottom, and to prevent yourself from doing double work, you want to dust in this same order, from the top to the bottom.
 I have put the items in the order they should be dusted to prevent from having to clean certain areas more than once.

 These items are usually the highest things up, so be sure to do them first.
 Use a bucket of warm soapy water and Viva® paper towels to wipe them all down.
 I LOVE Viva® paper towels since they are more like a washcloth than a paper towel and can be used longer than an ordinary paper towel.
 But I still get to dispose of it when I am done because what it picks up can get pretty gross.
 The best part about them is that since they are so soft, they seem to pick up way more dust than a paper towel does.
 But back to the light fixtures…